mattermost/docs/source/install/install-rhel-66-mattermost.rst

   ``wget https://releases.mattermost.com/X.X.X/mattermost-X.X.X-linux-amd64.tar.gz``

-5. Extract the Mattermost Server files.
+3. Extract the Mattermost Server files.

   ``tar -xvzf *.gz``

-3. Move the extracted file to the ``/opt`` directory.
+4. Move the extracted file to the ``/opt`` directory.

   ``sudo mv mattermost /opt``

-4. Create the storage directory for files.
+5. Create the storage directory for files.

   ``sudo mkdir /opt/mattermost/data``

   .. note::
     The storage directory will contain all the files and images that your users post to Mattermost, so you need to make sure that the drive is large enough to hold the anticipated number of uploaded files and images.

-5. Set up a system user and group called ``mattermost`` that will run this service, and set the ownership and permissions.
+6. Set up a system user and group called ``mattermost`` that will run this service, and set the ownership and permissions.

   a. ``sudo useradd --system --user-group mattermost``
   b. ``sudo chown -R mattermost:mattermost /opt/mattermost``
   c. ``sudo chmod -R g+w /opt/mattermost``

-6. Set up the database driver in the file ``/opt/mattermost/config/config.json``.
-Open the file in your favorite text editor and make the following changes:
+7. Set up the database driver in the file ``/opt/mattermost/config/config.json``.
+Open the file as root in a text editor and make the following changes:

   -  If you are using PostgreSQL:
     1. Set ``"DriverName"`` to ``"postgres"``